December birthstone: turquoise or zircon, take your pick

-In the language of chemists and geologists, turquoise is known as “copper aluminum phosphate.”
-Turquoise is often found in weathered igneous rock that contains copper minerals, where it crystallizes in veins and nodules.
-The gemstone usually develops in rock near water tables, located in semiarid and arid environments.
+Chemists and geologists know turquoise as “copper aluminum phosphate,” often found in weathered igneous rock that contains copper minerals, where it crystallizes in veins and nodules.
+This December birthstone usually develops in rock near water tables, located in semiarid and arid environments.
 The chemicals in turquoise come from adjacent rock, leached out by rain and groundwater.

-Turquoise is a relatively soft gemstone, and can be easily scratched and broken.
-This porous opaque stone is easily discolored by oil and pigments, and changes color when it loses some of its water content.
-A sky blue shade in turquoise is due to the presence of copper, while iron gives it a greener tone.
+Turquoise is a relatively soft gemstone, and easily scratches and breaks.
+Oil and pigments easily discolor this porous opaque stone, and it changes color when it loses some of its water content.
+Copper gives a sky blue shade to turquoise, while iron gives it a greener tone.
 Ochre and brown-black veins in the stone occur during the formation of turquoise, caused by inclusions from nearby rock fragments or from oxide staining.
 The most valued variety of turquoise is an intense sky blue color, like the color of a robin’s egg.
 Hard, relatively non-porous compact stones have the best appearance because the stone can be finely polished.
 Pale and chalky varieties, however, are sometimes impregnated with oil, paraffin, liquid plastic or glycerin to give it a good polish.

-Its name is believed to originate from the French phrase “pierre turquoise,” meaning “Turkish stone,” because turquoise was brought to Europe by Venetian merchants who first acquired it in Turkish bazaars.
-It is considered by some as a love charm.
+Its name may originate from the French phrase “pierre turquoise,” meaning “Turkish stone,” because turquoise was brought to Europe by Venetian merchants who first acquired it in Turkish bazaars.
+Some consider it a love charm.
 When received as a gift, the turquoise symbolizes a pledge of affection.
 Shakespeare used this lore in “The Merchant of Venice.”
 In it, Leah gave a turquoise ring to Shylock when he was a bachelor, hoping it would win his affections so he would ask her to marry him.
 In Russia, the turquoise is popularly used in wedding rings.

-Turquoise has a rich history in the American southwest.
+Turquoise has a rich history in the American Southwest.
 Native Americans have been using this gemstone to create jewelry and ornamental pieces for the past several thousand years.
-It was called “Chal-cui-hui-tal”, meaning “the highest and most valued thing in the world.”
+One name for it was “Chal-cui-hui-tal,” meaning “the highest and most valued thing in the world.”
 The Zuni, Hopi, Pueblo and Navajo Indians made magnificent necklaces, ear pendants and rings.
 The blue in turquoise symbolized the heavens, and green symbolized the Earth.
-The stones were used by medicine men to work charms.
+Medicine men used the stones to work charms.
 The Navajo believed that turquoise pieces, thrown into a river while offering a prayer to the rain god, would bring much needed rain.
 Apache lore held that a turquoise attached to a bow or gun would ensure accurate aim.

-Zircon forms as a colorless to pale yellow or green crystal containing small amounts of thorium or uranium.
+Zircon forms as a colorless to pale yellow or green crystal of the elements zirconium and silicon (zirconium silicate).
 Over vast spans of geologic time, forces work within the zirconium silicate crystals to change its molecular structure and color.
-The uranium and thorium inclusions emit radiation that alters the original crystal structure.
+Uranium and thorium inclusions emit radiation that alters the original crystal structure.
 A glass-like material is formed, with colors of red to brown, orange and yellow.

-The mineral zircon, known as zirconium silicate, is commonly found as a minor constituent in igneous rock such as granites and some kinds of metamorphic rock.
+The mineral zircon or zirconium silicate commonly occurs as a minor constituent in igneous rock such as granites and some kinds of metamorphic rock.
 Gem quality zircon stones are rare.
-These gemstones are formed mainly in pegmatites (coarse-grained igneous rock) and in fissures.
+These gemstones form mainly in pegmatites (coarse-grained igneous rock) and in fissures.
 But due to weathering of the gem-bearing rocks, most zircons are found in alluvial and beach deposits.

 In the 1920s, a new blue gemstone suddenly appeared in the market.
 Endowed with spectacular brilliance, it was an immediate hit.

 The gems were zircons, normally brown to green, but never before blue.
 George F. Kunz, the legendary Tiffany gemologist, immediately suspected trickery; not only were there extraordinary stones available in abundance but available all over the world!
 Upon Kunz’s behest, a colleague made inquiries during a trip to Siam (Thailand) and learned that a large deposit of unattractive brown zircon had stimulated color-improvement experimentation by local entrepreneurs.
-Heating in an oxygen-free environment had turned the drab material into “new” blue stones, which were sent to outlets worldwide.
-When the deception was revealed, the market simply accepted the information, and the demand for the new gems continued unabated.
+Heating in an oxygen-free environment made the drab material into “new” blue stones, which were sent to outlets worldwide.
+Even after finding out about the deception, the market simply accepted the information and the demand for the new gems continued unabated.

 The most prized zircon is the red gemstone, which is rare.
 The pure intense blue and sky blue varieties are also highly valued, while the colorless, orange, brown and yellow stones are less expensive.
-Many zircons on the market are heat treated, and sold as blue, golden brown or colorless stones.
+Heat-treated zircons sell as blue, golden brown or colorless stones.
 Colorless zircons are the best imitators of diamonds, in appearance only, with a brilliant fire that is almost as dazzling as the real thing.
 However, the resemblance is superficial.
 Zircon is a brittle stone, easily broken with a well-placed knock, due to internal stresses in the crystal caused by radiation damage and heat treatment.
-But despite its frail disposition, the stone is still highly valued because of its stunning beauty.
+But despite its frail disposition, the stone is still in demand because of its stunning beauty.

 Major sources of zircon are the Chanthaburi area of Thailand, the Palin area of Cambodia and the southern part of Vietnam near the Cambodian border, where gemstones are found in alluvial deposits.
-Bangkok is well-known as a major center for processing zircons, where everything from heat treatment, cutting and marketing is carried out.
+Bangkok is a major center for processing zircons, where everything from heat treatment, cutting and marketing is carried out.
 Another important source is Sri Lanka, well known for a colorless variety of zircon called the “Matura diamond.”
-The gemstones are also found in Burma, France, Norway, Australia and Canada.
+The gemstones also occur in Burma, France, Norway, Australia and Canada.

-Its name is probably derived from the Arabic words “zar” and “gun.” meaning “gold” and “color.”
-The gemstone is found in a wide range of colors, and possesses great brilliance, fire and clarity.
+Its name probably comes from from the Arabic words “zar” and “gun,” meaning “gold” and “color.”
+The gemstone has a wide range of colors, and possesses great brilliance, fire and clarity.